Leavenworth County Court Records

 - Include a self-addressed stamped envelope if you want documents returned by mail.

-Contact the clerk’s office by phone before submitting a mail request to confirm the current fee schedule and ensure the requested records are available.
+Call the clerk's office before submitting a mail request to confirm the current fee schedule and verify that the records you need are available.

 Additional Search Resources

-- The Kansas Judicial Branch website provides court directories, forms, rules, and links to electronic filing systems.
+- The Kansas Judicial Branch website has court directories, forms, rules, and links to electronic filing systems.

 - The Kansas Secretary of State maintains certain business-related filings and UCC records that may be relevant in civil matters.